 Our team was confident that spinning up additional servers on the day of the ticket sale would handle the flood of traffic to the registration page.

-That day arrived, and over 8,000 unique clients (IP/device) attempted view the event page in the span of 45 minutes.
+That day arrived, and over 8,000 unique clients (IP/device) attempted to view the event page in the span of 45 minutes.
 To compound this our requests per second went from a daily peak of 9/second to over 40/second, to at times 100/second …

 But we also made a promise.
-We promised that by the time this event organizer had their next round of ticket sales, we’d have addressed the issues on-hand and be ready to service every single person who comes to the event page to register.
+We promised that by the time this event organizer had their next round of ticket sales, we’d have addressed the issues on-hand and be ready to serve every single person who comes to the event page to register.

 And that’s exactly what we did.